 Older people, those struggling with health issues and young children are most susceptible to heat exhaustion as well as athletes who wear helmets and heavy uniforms during summer practices.
 But Matthew Martinez, MD, director of Atlantic Health System Sports Cardiology at Morristown Medical Center cautions that everyone needs to be aware of the symptoms to protect themselves and those around them.

 When not properly addressed, heat exhaustion can develop into heat stroke, a condition where the body is simply unable to cool itself and begins to shut down.

-Dr. Michael Weinrauch, cardiologist, urges people to acclimate to the season and to practice common sense when spending time in the sun.
+Atlantic Health System cardiologist, Michael Weinrauch, MD, urges people to acclimate to the season and to practice common sense when spending time in the sun.
 He also says it is critical to recognize when someone is in crisis.